Chicago Lawyers' Committee for Civil Rights Under Law: Settlement Assistance Project

-The Settlement Assistance Project provides pro bono representation to low-income individuals with meritous discrimination claims in federal court settlement conferences and US Equal Employment Commission mediations.
+The Settlement Assistance Project provides pro bono representation to low-income individuals with meritorious discrimination claims in federal court settlement conferences and US Equal Employment Commission mediations.

 Voting Rights Project

 The Chicago Lawyers' Committee Voting Rights Project aims to prevent, reduce, and eliminate barriers to voting for minority and low-income residents and to increase overall political participation.
 The project works to protect fair elections that allow every eligible voter the opportunity to vote and to have their vote counted.

 This project will address the following issues: